Trump attacks former FBI director as 'slime ball' over deeply critical book

-WASHINGTON (Reuters) - U.S. President Donald Trump attacked former FBI Director James Comey on Friday as a “weak and untruthful slime ball,” reacting to news accounts that cite Comey as searingly critical of the president in a memoir due to be published next week.
+WASHINGTON/NEW YORK (Reuters) - U.S. President Donald Trump attacked former FBI Director James Comey on Friday as a “weak and untruthful slime ball,” reacting to news accounts that cited Comey as searingly critical of the president in a memoir due to be published next week.

 “It was my great honor to fire James Comey!”
 Trump said in a series of angry Twitter messages, adding he had been a terrible FBI director.